ReallyNewb/retrostudio-docs/code-blocks/actions/players/get-player-from-character.md

 #### Player (Object)

 The player that has the character provided.
-If this is nil, you are using an NPC.
+If this is nil, you used an NPC for your character input.

 ```
 game.Players.RobloxAndTyler